sgardoll/yamlTools/README.md

 ## Key Features

+### Git-like Diff View

+When you modify a YAML file, the application shows your changes in a side-by-side git-like diff view:

+- Green highlighting for added lines
+- Red highlighting for removed lines
+- Easy visualization of what changed before and after your edits
+- Clean, intuitive interface for understanding the impact of your modifications

 ### 1. Tree View Visualization

 The application now provides a hierarchical tree view for your FlutterFlow YAML structure!
 This intuitive visualization makes it easy to understand the relationship between pages, components, and widget trees.

 - **Color-coded nodes**: Different types of components are color-coded for easy identification:

   - Components (purple)
   - Containers (teal)
   - Layout widgets like Columns (indigo)